SilbigerLab/pH_Spec/Protocols/Absorbance_SOP.md

     1. Save your protocol (plate configuration and map settings) in the following folder location on the lab computer: C drive > Users > Public > Public Documents > pH_Spec_Protocols > (Your Folder)
     1. Save as a protocol file .spr using the following as a guideline: name_date_Template.spr
     1. To save your read data as a data file, follow the same process, but save as a data file .sda
+        1. You can open a data file in SoftMax Pro to work with your data later in the program and subsequently export later on using the above steps.